New Technology Was Necessary!

 TEST Don't Guess

-- Gives the customer confidence
+- Gives the customer

-- Wise preventive maintenance
+- Wise preventive

-- Increase brake fluid flush sales
+- Increase brake fluid

-- Use Strip Dip™ on every inspection
+- Use Strip Dip™ on every

-- Get Strip Dip™ into the tech's hands
+- Get Strip Dip™ into the

-- Attach Strip Dip™ to repair order
+- Attach Strip Dip™ to

 TOP